Singapore Travel Guide

 We use a mixture of Klook, Viator and Get Your Guide to book our tours.
 They all offer fantastic cancellation terms, are easy to book, instant confirmation, and competitively priced.
 I see which one is offering the best deal (those will be the ones I recommend).

-Having visited Singapore numerous times with kids, we have spent a lot of time in Sentosa Island.
+Having visited Singapore numerous times with kids, I have spent a lot of time in Sentosa Island.
 It is where most families head and is famous for its beautiful beaches, children-friendly attractions, adventure activities, and bars.
 Sentosa is easy to get around with the Sentosa Express, Sentosa Bus, and Beach Shuttle.
-This is our list … Read more
+Read on for my…

 What are the best Universal Studios Singapore rides?
 Let’s dive into them as well as important information and bonus tips to make the most of your visit to this popular Sentosa attraction.
-We have been to Universal Studios a few times on our trips to Singapore.
-Our daughters were six when we first visited and … Read more
+We always visit Universal Studios on our trips to Singapore.
+Our daughters were six when we first went and already little thrill-seekers.
+The…